-I direct the education, communications, and public outreach initiatives at the Harvard Forest (on Nipmuc ancestral land).
-I manage the Fisher Museum; communicate Harvard Forest research findings to the media and the public; oversee educational programming for K-12, university, and public groups; write grants and fundraise; and serve as liaison to the students and faculty of Harvard University.
-Learn more about our work in the biennial report I create every couple of years.
+I am a principal investigator and organizational leader at Harvard Forest, a 4,000-acre center for research and education in ecology and conservation since 1907.
+I direct the Forest's education, communications, and public outreach initiatives: I manage the Fisher Museum; communicate Harvard Forest research findings to the media and the public; oversee educational programming for K-12, university, and public groups; mentor staff and students; write grants and fundraise; and serve as liaison to the students and faculty of Harvard University.

-I regularly mentor students and lead trainings on science communication.
+I regularly mentor students and lead trainings on science communication and stakeholder engagement.
 Feel free to browse and borrow my lesson plans!

 I originally came to the Harvard Forest in 2007 as a research assistant, working on the community dynamics of arthropods (spiders, ants, and beetles) in bogs and forests.
 Prior to that work, I was a research assistant and naturalist with the Provincetown Center for Coastal Studies, studying humpback whale population dynamics and educating diverse audiences about marine ecosystems.